cameronDz/simple-text-ellipsis/README.md

 const yourComponent = () => {
   const text = 'This is an example of using SimpleEllipsis component';
   const truncatedBy = 'words';
-  const gridCounts = {
+  const breakpoints = {
-    xs: 3, // at xs break point, displays 'This is an...'
+    xs: { count: 3 }, // at xs break point, displays 'This is an...'
-    sm: 6  // at xs break point, displays 'This is an example of using...'
+    sm: { count: 6 }  // at sm, displays 'This is an example of using...'
-  };       // will display entire text string for all other breakpoints
+  }; // will display entire text string for all other breakpoints  since no
-           //    since no count prop is specified const propsObject = { gridCount, text, truncatedBy };
+     //   count prop is specified
+  const propsObject = { gridCount, text, truncatedBy };
   return (
       <React.Fragment>